FIWARE/tutorials.Time-Series-Data/README.md

 specifically for data persistence into the **Crate-DB** time-series database, and therefore offers an alternative to the [STH-Comet](http://fiware-sth-comet.readthedocs.io/).

-[Crate-DB](https://crate.io/) is a distributed SQL DBMS designed for use with the Internet of Things.
+[Crate-DB](https://crate.io/) is a distributed SQL DBMS designed for use with the internet of Things.
 It is capable of ingesting a large number of data points per second and can be queried in real-time.
 The database is designed for the execution of complex queries such as geospatial and time series data.
 Retrieval of this historic context data allows for the creation of graphs and dashboards displaying trends over time.